Identification, Images, & Information

 The principal veins run more-or-less lengthwise on the wing--thus called longitudinal veins.
 Connecting them are a lesser number of cross-veins.
 A closed area bounded by veins is called a cell.

-A few groups, in particular syrphid flies, have a "spurious" wing vein--see this diagram.
+A few groups, in particular syrphid flies, have a "spurious" wing vein--see photos and diagrams in that glossary entry.

 Print References